kubevirt/user-guide/docs/virtual_machines/tekton_tasks.md

 ### Example pipeline
 All these tasks can be used for creating [pipelines](https://github.com/tektoncd/pipeline/blob/main/docs/pipelines.md).
-TTO is creating multiple example pipelines, e.g.:
+SSP is creating multiple example pipelines, e.g.:

-- [Windows bios installer](https://github.com/kubevirt/tekton-tasks-operator/blob/main/data/tekton-pipelines/okd/windows-bios-installer-pipeline.yaml) - Pipeline will prepare a template and Windows datavolume vith virtio drivers installed.
+- [Windows BIOS installer](https://github.com/kubevirt/ssp-operator/blob/main/data/tekton-pipelines/windows-bios-installer-pipeline.yaml) - Pipeline will prepare a template and Windows datavolume vith virtio drivers installed.
 User has to provide a link to working Windows 10 iso file.
-Pipeline is suitable for Windows versions, which uses bios.
+Pipeline is suitable for Windows versions, which uses BIOS.
 More informations about pipeline can be found [here](https://github.com/kubevirt/kubevirt-tekton-tasks/tree/main/examples/pipelines/windows-bios-installer)

-- [Windows efi installer](https://github.com/kubevirt/tekton-tasks-operator/blob/main/data/tekton-pipelines/okd/windows-efi-installer-pipeline.yaml) - Pipeline will prepare a template and Windows 11/2k22 datavolume vith virtio drivers installed.
+- [Windows efi installer](https://github.com/kubevirt/ssp-operator/blob/main/data/tekton-pipelines/windows-efi-installer-pipeline.yaml) - Pipeline will prepare a template and Windows 11/2k22 datavolume vith virtio drivers installed.
 User has to provide a link to working Windows 11/2k22 iso file.
 Pipeline is suitable for Windows versions, which requires EFI (e.g. Windows 11/2k22).
 More informations about pipeline can be found [here](https://github.com/kubevirt/kubevirt-tekton-tasks/tree/main/examples/pipelines/windows-efi-installer)

-- [Windows customize](https://github.com/kubevirt/tekton-tasks-operator/blob/main/data/tekton-pipelines/okd/windows-customize-pipeline.yaml) - Pipeline will install sql server or vs code in windows VM.
+- [Windows customize](https://github.com/kubevirt/ssp-operator/blob/main/data/tekton-pipelines/windows-customize-pipeline.yaml) - Pipeline will install SQL server or VS Code in Windows VM.
 More informations about pipeline can be found [here](https://github.com/kubevirt/kubevirt-tekton-tasks/tree/main/examples/pipelines/windows-customize)